toss/slash/packages/common/hangul/README.md

 ## Motivation

 In Korean services, there are cases where we have to handle Hangul characters in a sophisticated way.

-For example, when searching among Korean strings, most Koreans expect for the string `토스` to be included in the results when the keyword is `톳`.
+For example, when searching among Korean strings, most Koreans expect to search `토스` with `톳`, or `토스` with `ㅌㅅ`.

-Also, many Koreans search with [initial consonants (chosung)](https://en.wikipedia.org/wiki/Hangul_consonant_and_vowel_tables).
-They expect `토스` to be searched with the string `ㅌㅅ`.

 `@toss/hangul` provides fundamental constructs to handle these Hangul strings.